dusty-nv/jetson-inference/docs/building-repo-2.md

 };
 ```

-All of the DNN objects in the repo inherit from the shared [`tensorNet`](../c/tensorNet.h) object, which contains the common TensorRT code.
+All of the DNN objects in the project inherit from the shared [`tensorNet`](../c/tensorNet.h) object, which contains the common TensorRT code.

 #### Python